-A new account object is created by the constraint make_account s where s is a free variable.
-When s is instantiated with messages, the account process starts processing these messages.
+When s is instantiated with messages, the account object starts processing these messages.
 The following concurrent conjunction of constraints creates an account and sends messages:

 '''

 make_account s & s=:=[Deposit 200, Deposit 50, Balance b]

 '''

 After this goal is solved, the free variable b has been bound to 250 representing the balance after the two deposits.